Southern Australia Tour Plus • View Itinerary

 You’re on your own today.
 Well, not really, because your Travel Director is at your service…

 You’re on your own today.
-Well, not really, because your Travel Director is at your service to help arrange optional sightseeing experiences.
-After you’ve enjoyed a strong coffee in one of Melbourne’s atmospheric laneways, that is.
+Well, not really, because your Travel Director is at your service to help arrange optional experiences.
+Perhaps enjoy a strong coffee in one of Melbourne’s atmospheric laneways.
 Adrenaline junkie?
 Linger in the city, gaining bird’s-eye views from the Melbourne Skydeck at the Eureka Tower.
 Animal lover?
-Venture to Phillip Island to see hundreds of little penguins pad along the sand.
-Want to get back to nature?
-Chug through the lush Dandenong Ranges on the Puffing Billy Steam Train, followed by a sip or two of wine in the Yarra Valley.
-The choice is yours.
+Venture to Phillip Island to see hundreds of little penguins pad along the sand (both own expense).

 Crowne Plaza Hotel Melbourne